victorzidaroiu/todo-list-react-redux/README.md

-# Todo list web app with react and redux (using create-react-app)
+# Todo list web app with react and redux

 ## Features